 Before the launch of the Symfonisk Book Shelf speaker, the cheapest way to get a Sonos 3.1 system involved buying two Play:1 to pair with the Sonos Beam or Sonos Playbar - but the price of the Symfonisk Book Shelf speaker means you could almost buy two for the same cost as one Play:1.

 Sound and performance

 - Class D digital amplifier

 The Sonos Ikea Symfonisk Book Shelf Wi-Fi Speaker might be small in comparison to other Sonos speakers, but that's not to say it doesn't deliver in performance.

-It's not as powerful as the Sonos Ikea Symfonisk Table Lamp Speaker, nor as the Sonos One or Sonos One SL, but the Symfonisk Book Shelf Wi-Fi Speaker still packs in some serious punch for its compact size.
-It offers great range with plenty of detail and a healthy dose of bass - perhaps a little too much for some, but you can adjust this in the equaliser (EQ) settings of the Sonos app.
-Read our Sonos tips and tricks on how to do this.
+The Book Shelf Wi-Fi speaker isn't as powerful as the Sonos Ikea Symfonisk Table Lamp Speaker, nor as the Sonos One or Sonos One SL, but it still packs in some serious punch for its compact size.
+It offers great range with plenty of detail and a healthy dose of bass - perhaps a little too much for some, but you can adjust this in the equaliser (EQ) settings of the Sonos app (read our Sonos tips and tricks on how to do this).